skiadas/DataWranglingCourse/notes/json_python.md

     # As you read through the twitter API, you'll find more possibilities
     req_url = base_url + page + '?q=%40HanoverCollege'
     ```
-6. We the perform a request, and process the result as JSON:
+6. We then perform a request, and process the result as JSON:

     ```python
     # We perform a request.
 Contains standard HTTP information